ethereum/ethereum-org-website/src/content/upgrades/merge/issuance/index.md

 ### Execution layer issuance {#el-issuance-post-merge}

-Will be zero.
-Proof-of-work will no longer be valid under the rules of consensus, and all execution layer activity will be included in "beacon blocks" which are published and attested to by proof-of-stake validators.
+Execution layer issuance after The Merge will be zero.
+Proof-of-work will no longer be valid under the rules of consensus.
+All execution layer activity will be included in "beacon blocks", which are published and attested to by proof-of-stake validators.

 ### Consensus layer issuance {#cl-issuance-post-merge}

-Will continue as it was, with small rewards for attesting-to and proposing blocks.
-These rewards will continue to accrue to _validator balances_ that are managed within the consensus layer.
+Consensus layer issuance will continue as before The Merge, with small rewards for validators who attest to and propose blocks.
+Validator rewards will continue to accrue to _validator balances_ that are managed within the consensus layer.
 These are separate Ethereum accounts to the accounts we're used to on Mainnet, and until the Shanghai upgrade funds from validator accounts will not be withdrawable/transferrable.
 This means that although new ETH is still being issued, 100% of it will be locked from the market until this upgrade occurs.
 When the Shanghai upgrade is rolled out, this ETH will become available.

-When validator withdrawals are enabled, stakers will be incentivized to remove their _earnings/rewards (balance over 32)_ as these funds are otherwise not contributing to their stake weight (which maxes as 32).
+When validator withdrawals are enabled, stakers will be incentivized to remove their _earnings/rewards (balance over 32 ETH)_ as these funds are otherwise not contributing to their stake weight (which maxes as 32).

 Stakers may also choose to exit and withdraw their entire validator balance, but it is important to remember that full validator exits are rate limited.
 Depending on the total ETH staked at the time, only 6 validators may exit in a given epoch (6.4 minute period).
 This decreases to as low as 4 as more validators leave, to intentionally prevent the ability for large amounts of staked ETH to leave at once.